spenser-millburn/boxofstars/README.md

 ### star_box.py

-Run the script with the required arguments `--x` and `--y` to specify the width and height of the star box:
+Run the script with the required arguments `--width` and `--height` to specify the width and height of the star box:

 ```
-python3 star_box.py --x <width> --y <height>
+python3 star_box.py --width <width> --height <height>
 ```

 ### star_box_logic.py